upart/cabinops/README.md

 # Description

-Crash Course for <a name="k8s">Kubernetes</a>.
-This course assumes you have Docker installed, but you can also add it via Devbox, if not.
+Crash Course for <a name="k8s">Kubernetes</a> (K8s).
+This course assumes you have Docker installed, but you can also add it via Devbox if not.

 # Setup

 ## Windows-only

-Because of the differences with the shell and difficulty in setting up some of the packages used, it is probably wise to use <a name="wsl">WSL</a>.
+Because of the differences with the shell and difficulty in setting up some of the packages used, it is probably wise to use <a name="wsl">Windows Subsystem for Linux</a> (WSL).
 Install via `wsl --install [-d <DistroName>]`, *e.g.*

 `wsl --install -d Ubuntu`

+Ubuntu comes with Docker out-of-the box.

 ## Devbox